guldkage/Pterodactyl-Installer/README.md

 - Nginx webserver

 ## Support
-There is no support with this script.
-The script has been tested multiple times without issues.
+No support is offered for this script.
+The script has been tested many times without any bug fixes, however they can still occur.
+If you find errors, feel free to open an "Issue" on GitHub.

 # Run the script
+Nearly all systems supports this
 ```bash
 bash <(curl -s https://raw.githubusercontent.com/guldkage/Pterodactyl-Installer/main/installer.sh)
 ```

 ### Raspbian
+Only for raspbian users.
+They might need a extra < in the beginning.
 ```bash
 bash < <(curl -s https://raw.githubusercontent.com/guldkage/Pterodactyl-Installer/main/installer.sh)
 ```